csvsoundsystem/csv.nyc/_posts/2015-03-17-csv-soundsystem-the-hash-rocket-through-my-heart-edition.md

 ########

 This week, we pour one out for Ruby 1.9.3, which was officially deprecated last month: [https://www.ruby-lang.org/en/news/2015/02/23/support-for-ruby-1-9-3-has-ended/](https://www.ruby-lang.org/en/news/2015/02/23/support-for-ruby-1-9-3-has-ended/).
-In tribute, called up Twin Shadow who coincidentally said he had this half-written already.
-He said he was sad to see 1.9.3 go — it has been good to him all these years — but at the time time, 2.0.0 looks really promising and he's looking forward to the future.
+In tribute, we called up Twin Shadow who coincidentally said he had this half-written already.
+He said he was sad to see 1.9.3 go — it has been good to him all these years — but at the time time, 2.0.0 is really promising and he's looking forward to the future.
 Here's what he sent us:

-Twin Shadow — Hash rocket through my heart (Five Seconds)
+Twin Shadow — Hash rocket through my heart

 <iframe width="420" height="315" src="https://www.youtube.com/embed/wg4IhOpndrQ" frameborder="0" allowfullscreen></iframe>